 “The fact it is so sheltered meant no breeze which allowed these little midge type bugs to take total control of any outside area especially around morning and dusk.
 Even tropical strength insect repellent wouldn’t allow you to sit outside.
 This may have been just a seasonal thing.” – Tripadvisor Review

 During the high season it is becoming more of a party town every year.
 This means incredibly loud techno music killing the chance of sleep until 6 or 7am.
 All is not lost, however, as the town is basically split in two.
 There is a noisier area to the south and a quieter area to the north.
 In the southern area you can expect parties for 3 or 4 nights a week.
-However, as of 2016 there is now a new venue called Ocean Sky.
+However, there is now a new venue called Ocean Sky.
 They are staging a weekly party at the far northern end of town near the Stardust Hotel.

 Power cuts , although becoming less frequent every year, still happen often during the rainy season and during the busiest months of the year in high season.
 Check to see if your hotel has its own generator or you could be spending the evening hours in the dark.